On top of being important biodiversity hotspots, they also help those of us who don't live underwater. Here's how...

-Reducing the height of waves that hit the coast by 84%One of the very bad things about global warming is that it puts significant pressure on coral reefs, these incredibly productive biodiversity hotspots where countless species live and mingle.
+One of the very bad things about global warming is that it puts significant pressure on coral reefs, the incredibly productive biodiversity hotspots where countless species live and mingle.
 This has a direct impact on the health of oceanic ecosystems, but it could also have an impact on coastal populations.
 Indeed, global warming doesn't just attack corals through ocean acidification and more elevated temperatures, it also causes stronger storms (warm water is hurricane fuel) against which coral reefs are an excellent protection.
 It's a double-whammy...

 So how do coral reefs help protect coastal populations?

 It's simple.
 As you can see in the graphic above, open water waves hit the reef as they move in the direction of the coast.
 When they hit the reef, they crest and dissipate a lot of their energy.
 Researchers found that the reef crest, or shallowest part of the reef where the waves break first, dissipates 86% of wave energy on its own.
 By the time the waves reach the coast, 97% of the energy was dissipated on average, and the height of the wave was down by 84%.
 That's a huge difference, especially when you need it most (storms, tsunamis).

 On this aerial photo, you can see waves cresting over a reef, losing a lot of their energy: